Thank you for your interest in applying to one of our graduate programs:

 - In addition, the EEB Department recommends that you upload an unofficial copy of your transcripts through the online system to enable faster review of your application by the EEB Admission Committee

-- Rackham Graduate School Application Fee (please note that Frontiers M.S. program applicants are eligible for a fee waiver, contact email@example.com to obtain a code to be used when applying)
+- Rackham Graduate School Application Fee (A limited number of waivers for the application fee to EEB's graduate programs are available for students who meet eligibility criteria for a Rackham Merit Fellowship.
+Please contact email@example.com to obtain a code to be used when applying).

 Finally, the Rackham Graduate School requires the submission of one set of official transcripts from your degree-granting undergraduate institution only.
 Instructions for submitting official transcripts to Rackham and the option of submitting electronic copies of official transcripts can be found here.